 Home Duties TPD

-- Cleaning the home
+- Cleaning the house

-- Shopping for food and groceries for the home
+- Shopping for food and groceries

-- Preparing meals for the home
+- Preparing meals for your family

-- Caring for dependent children (if applicable)
+- Caring for dependent children or elderly parents

 - Dressing and undressing